Hyacinthe Sigismond Gerdil: Cardinalate

 After the invasion of Rome by the French Revolutionary Army in February 1798 the pope fled to Siena, while Gerdil fled to his Abbey of San Michele.
 After the death of Pope Pius in 1799, he would likely have been elected pope at the conclave of Venice in 1800, had not his election been vetoed by Cardinal Franziskus Herzan von Harras, in the name of Francis II, the last Holy Roman Emperor.

 After the conclave accompanied the new pope, Pius VII, to Rome, where he resumed his posts in the Curia, still being fit and active, despite being past the age of 80.
 After a brief illness he died at the Barnabite motherhouse and was buried in the Church of San Carlo ai Catinari.

 Works

-Gerdil's numerous works written in Latin, Italian, and French on divers subjects — dogmatic and moral theology, canon law, philosophy, pedagogy, history, physical and natural sciences, etc. — form twenty volumes in quarto (ed.
+Gerdil's numerous works written in Latin, Italian, and French on various subjects of dogmatic and moral theology, canon law, philosophy, pedagogy, history, physical and natural sciences, etc., form twenty volumes in quarto (ed.
 Rome, 1806–1821).
-Among the most important may be mentioned: "L'Immortalité de l'âme démontrée contre Locke et défense du P. Malebranche contre ce philosophe" (Turin, 1747–48), 2 vols.; "Réflexions sur la théorie et la pratique de l'éducation contre les principes de J.-J. Rousseau" (Turin, 1765), reprinted in a new edition under the title "Anti-Emile"; "Exposition des caractères de la vraie religion", written in Italian (translated into French, Paris, 1770), etc.
+Among the most important are: L'Immortalité de l'âme démontrée contre Locke et défense du P. Malebranche contre ce philosophe (Turin, 1747–48), 2 vols.; Réflexions sur la théorie et la pratique de l'éducation contre les principes de J.-J. Rousseau (Turin, 1765), reprinted in a new edition under the title Anti-Emile; Exposition des caractères de la vraie religion, written in Italian (translated into French, Paris, 1770), etc.

 Gerdil's works were written especially for the defence of spiritual philosophy against materialism, of supernatural religion against Deism, of the supreme authority of the pope against Febronianism and the Synod of Pistoia.